BrenPatF/oracle_plsql_utils/powershell_utils/TrapitUtils/README.md

 ```powershell
 Test-Unit($inpFile, $outFile, $purelyWrapUnit)
 ```
-Unit tests a unit using the Math Function Unit Testing design pattern with input data read from a JSON file, and output results written to an output JSON file, with parameters:
+Unit tests a unit using [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html) with input data read from a JSON file, and output results written to an output JSON file, with parameters:

 * `$inpFile`: input JSON file, with input and expected output data
 * `$outFile`: output JSON file, with input, expected and actual output data